Welcome to Triad Weyrs!

 Transportation Information

 Since the sea comes right up to the beach near the Weyr, it is easily accessible by sea.
+Most of the the tithe arrives via ship, and a harbor sits a short walk down the beach.
+Just beyond that, about half candlemark walk from the Weyr, is the Dolphin Hall.
 The land around the Weyr is almost jungle like and overland travel is quite difficult, but can be done.
 And as always, no place is to far when going /between/.

 Distances to other locations: